 Note that:

 For an Acceptance in the first three hours of the Settlement Day, the In Day Reference Window will stretch back into the previous Settlement Day (D-1).
-In this case the calculation of the In Day Adjustment will require MSID Pair Baseline Values and MSID Pair Metered Volumes for day (D-1) as well as day D.
+In this case the calculation of the In Day Adjustment will require Baseline Values and Baselined Entity Metered Volumes for day (D-1) as well as day D.

-If the MSID Pair Metered Volumes and/or MSID Pair Baseline Values required to calculate the In Day Adjustment are not available, SVAA shall set the In Day Adjustment to zero.
+If the Baselined Entity Metered Volumes and/or Unadjusted Baseline Values required to calculate the In Day Adjustment are not available, SVAA shall set the In Day Adjustment to zero.
 This is most likely to happen if day D is the first Settlement Day for which data was available to calculate a baseline, but the In Day Reference Window falls partly or wholly into the previous Settlement Day.

-If the BM Unit containing the MSID Pair did not receive any Acceptances from the NETSO on Settlement Day D, there is no Settlement requirement to calculate an In Day Adjustment.
+If the BM Unit containing the MSID Pair and/or AMSID Pair did not receive any Acceptances from the NETSO on Settlement Day D, there is no Settlement requirement to calculate an In Day Adjustment.
 But for assurance purposes (to allow monitoring of how well the Baselining Methodology is functioning), SVAA will calculate a separate In Day Adjustment for each Settlement Period of the Settlement Day – see section 3.4.3.1 below.

 Where an MSID Pair is dispatched multiple times on the same day, it will not be possible to calculate a second In Day Adjustment, as the data will have been contaminated by the first dispatch.
 Therefore the same In Day Adjustment will also be applied to the profile shape for any subsequent dispatches.